Skip to main content

 1. Size your charge controller.
 The controller must handle the total battery-side current.
 If your array produces 33A at battery voltage, pick a controller rated for at least 40A (add a 20% margin for voltage spikes and temperature derating).

 2. Pick the right wire gauge.
 Use the battery-side amps to select wire thickness.
 For 33A over a 3-metre run, 6 AWG (13.3mm²) copper keeps voltage drop under 3%.
 Undersized wire wastes energy as heat and creates a fire risk.
+Verify your choice with the voltage drop calculator.

 3. Select fuses and breakers.
 Place a fuse on the positive wire between controller and battery, rated 25% above your expected maximum current.
 For 33A, use a 40A fuse.
 The fuse protects against short circuits that could pull hundreds of amps from the battery through the wiring.